 Related Reading: The Impact of Major Purchases on Divorce

 This is far from an exhaustive list.
 We could go on and on.
-More than anything, let this serve as an illustration of why you should pay attention to the details during divorce.
+More than anything, let this serve as an illustration of why you should pay attention to the details during a divorce.
 You may miss out on substantial assets or vital bargaining chips because their worth simply isn’t as obvious and overt as others.

 Coming to a divorce settlement is complicated.
 As with most legal issues, it may be in your best interest to hire or at least consult an attorney.
 An experienced professional can point out areas and assets you may not otherwise consider.

 Related Reading: The New Tax Plan and Spousal Support: What You Need to Know